 In considering whether to recommend approval or disapproval of an application for a Certificate of Appropriateness, the HDRC is guided by the Secretary of the Interior's Standards for Rehabilitation, the City of San Antonio's Unified Development Code, and any additional design guidelines adopted by City Council, such as the Historic Design Guidelines and the Downtown Design Guide.

-Recent amendments to the City's Unified Development Code (UDC) have increased the type and number of Certificate of Appropriateness applications that can be approved administratively by OHP staff and do not require HDRC review.
-For a complete list of items that can be administratively approved by staff, refer to Section 35-611 of the UDC Amendments.
+The City's Unified Development Code (UDC) also authorizes OHP staff to issue an Administrative Certificate of Appropriateness for routine and minor repair applications.
+The majority of requests For a complete list of items that can be administratively approved by staff, refer to Section 35-611 of the UDC Amendments (PDF).

 The Office of Historic Preservation (OHP) is here to assist you with the application process for proposed exterior alterations to landmarks and properties within historic districts, for landmark and historic district designation, and for tax certification and verification.
 All proposed work must be approved by the OHP or the Historic and Design Review Commission (HDRC).
 See more...